Why doctors choose to Locum

-Most GPs will locum at least once in their career and many choose to become ‘career locums’.
+Most GPs will locum at least once in their careers and many will choose to become ‘career locums’.
 Currently, the demand for locum GPs has never been higher.
 The pandemic, subsequent border restrictions and need for increased primary care services is putting more pressure on an already stretched system.
-With Spring and Summer holidays around the corner, many permanent GPs will take leave with locums being called upon by practices for support.
+With Spring and Summer holidays around the corner, many permanent GPs will take leave, with locums being called upon by practices for support.

 Whether you’re a GP Registrar, new Fellow, a Practitioner at the height of your career or you’re beginning to wind down the number of clinical hours each week, you can locum.
 In fact, locum GPs play a vital role in supporting the permanent workforce ensuring that quality primary care is accessible and available to all Australians.